What is CBD?

 See recent World Health Organization Release on CBD

-A non-psychoactive cannabinoid that has implications to help conditions ranging from chronic pain, traumatic brain injury, PTSD, anxiety, to multiple sclerosis and Crohn’s disease!
-There are many research papers highlighting the antioxidant, anti-seizure, antitumor and neuroprotective qualities of CBD.
-Check our research papers/clinical trials page and click on sort papers and CBD Oil.
+A non-psychoactive cannabinoid that has been featured in much interesting research regarding conditions ranging from anti aging skin care strategies to anxiety, chronic pain, sleep disorders, skin conditions, traumatic brain injury, PTSD, anxiety, to multiple sclerosis and Crohn’s disease!
+There are many research papers listed under the research paper section of the website with information about the properties of CBD.

 How Does CBD interact with THC?